andrewmahoneyf/Climate-Report/README.md

 environment),
-and a **session.sh** file where you include the shell commands you use on your laptop and on the server (need not to be runnable).
+and a **session.sh** file where you include the shell commands you use on your laptop and on the server (this file does not have to be runnable).
 The stubs of the three files are included in the repo.

 # The Problem